+i.
 Employee Trainings

 The Company has made a concerted effort to attract, retain, motivate and develop the best talents that the industry can offer.
-We have organised multiple comprehensive training programmes that cover a wide range of topics: compulsory product and induction training; management and leadership skills; operation, technical and maintenance skills; sales and marketing; governance and regulatory compliance; and quality and productivity improvement courses.
+We have organised multiple comprehensive training programmes that cover a wide range of topics: compulsory product and induction training; management and leadership skills; operation, technical and maintenance skills; sales and marketing; governance and regulatory compliance; and quality and productivity improvement courses, whereby the company's policies and goals are communicated to executive and non-executive staff.